Hair Oiling Has Gone Mainstream — But It’s So Much More Than A Trend

 Hair is a huge part of South Asian beauty culture.
-Many South Asian women aspire to have long, silky, thick strands, with the pursuit of healthy hair embedded into our beauty routines from day one.
+Many South Asian women aspire to have long, silky and thick lengths, with the pursuit of healthy hair embedded into our beauty routines from day one.

 Advertisement

 Hair oiling is a non-negotiable routine for many South Asian girls.
 The deep massage is said to stimulate hair growth, keeping it thick and sleek.
-Whichever brand happens to be the household favorite — KTC Coconut Oil, Vatika, Dabur Amla, even castor oil — hair oiling is a tradition that has been passed down through generations.
+Whichever brand happens to be the household favourite — KTC coconut oil, Vatika, Dabur Amla, even castor oil — hair oiling is a tradition that has been passed down through generations.

+Why is it that when I practise hair oiling, it's gross — yet if a white woman on TikTok does it, they're considered an influencer and it becomes a global trend with millions of views?

 You can imagine my surprise, then, when I heard that hair oiling was trending on Google and TikTok.
 Alongside hacks like washing hair with cold water and heatless curls (big fan), the #hairoiling hashtag has 35.7 million views and counting.
 When did hair oiling go mainstream?

-Head to TikTok and you'll spot countless women and girls flooding their scalps and ends with rosemary oil (rumored, on the app, to aid hair growth and prevent thinning), plus all manner of luxury hair products, from Ouai to Fable & Mane.
-My initial response was positive: Perhaps the trend will help South Asian girls to feel less othered and find it easier to embrace this part of their culture.
+Head to TikTok and you'll spot countless women and girls flooding their scalps and lengths with rosemary oil (rumoured on the app to aid hair growth and prevent thinning), plus all manner of luxury hair products, from OUAI to Fable & Mane.
+My initial response was positive: perhaps the trend will help South Asian girls to feel less othered and find it easier to embrace this part of their culture.
 As much as I look back on my hair oiling experiences and appreciate the tenderness of the moment, and what it must've meant for my mum, I was embarrassed by it at the time.

 Advertisement

 "Ja ja — don't be silly," my mum would scold me in Gujarati when I insisted I wasn't leaving the house with my hair drenched in oil.
-At school, I was overly conscious of being labeled the 'freshie' — a go-to insult for mocking brown kids when any part of their non-British culture was visible.
-Why is it that when I practice hair oiling, it's questionable or gross — yet if a white woman on TikTok does it, they're considered an influencer and it becomes a global trend with millions of views?
+At school I was overly conscious of being labelled the 'freshie' — a go-to insult for mocking brown kids when any part of their non-British culture was visible.
+Why is it that when I practise hair oiling, it's questionable or gross — yet if a white woman on TikTok does it, they're considered an influencer and it becomes a global trend with millions of views?

 “